Erkaman/gl-skydome-sun/README.md

 * `opts.sunColor` The color of the sun.
 * `opts.sunSize` The size of the sun.
 Should be in the range `[0,500]`.
 * `opts.renderSun` Whether or not to render the sun.
 Default value is `true`
+* `opts.doDithering` Enables dithering.
+Dithering can be used to reduce banding artifacts in the rendered sky(the artifacts are mostly visible when the color of the sky is rather dark).
+Default value is `true`.
+* `opts.ditheringAmmount` The ammount of dithering to apply to every fragment of the rendered sky.
+Default value is `0.005`.